nasa/cumulus/docs/upgrade-notes/update-table-indexes-CUMULUS-3792.md

 The updates will be automatically created as part of the bootstrap lambda function on deployment of the data-persistence module.

-*In cases where the indexes are already applied, the updates will have no effect.*
-*If you have an existing index with the same definition but a different name than the one we are creating, you can rename it.*
+*In cases where the indexes are already applied, the updates will have no effect.
+If you have an existing index with the same definition but a different name than the one we are creating, you can rename your existing index to the new index name.*

 ## Apply the Changes in Production Environment